tanmaysinha00/onboarding/README.md

 - ⭐ Switch to the branch which matches your first name, ex: switch to branch `vivek` if your name is `Vivek Nigam`.
 You will be making all the commits to this branch itself.

-(For your convenience you may create additional branches with any name on you **forked repo** and merge them with your named branch later)
+(For your convenience you may create additional branches with any name on your **forked repo** and merge them with your 'named branch' later)

 ### Working on the tasks
 - Keep a folder structure which is maintainable.
 One suggested structure is given below: